Rejected by Israel, Eritreans find shelter in Germany

 The majority of Eritreans plan to smuggle their way into Ethiopia and try to survive there, while some head on the dangerous route through Sudan and Libya for Italy, with the hope of finding refuge in Europe.

 "We receive a lot of calls and emails from worried relatives around the world - and also in Israel - about people who left and disappeared," Rozen said.

 Captured by ISIL

 Aman said five Eritreans aboard his flight out of Israel tried to make it to Europe but were captured and killed by the Islamic State of Iraq and the Levant group in Libya.
 He pulled out his phone and played an online video by ISIL, known as ISIS - showing preparations for beheadings - and identified two people he knew being led to their deaths.

 While Aman did not fall into ISIL's hands, he faced significant danger and uncertainty.
 Similar to Mesgen's story, Aman said when he landed in Kigali he was sent to a nearby hotel and two days later was smuggled out of Rwanda to Uganda.

 His younger brother was in Israel at the time, but now also lives in Germany.
-He sent Aman some money to Juba, capital of South Sudan.
-After collecting the cash, Aman travelled to Khartoum, Sudan's capital, where he met his wife who he had not seen in six years.
+He sent Aman some money to Juba, the capital of South Sudan.
+After collecting the cash, Aman traveled to Khartoum, Sudan's capital, where he met his wife who he had not seen in six years.